 Step five: Turning insights into action

-The purpose of competitive intelligence is to provide you with "actionable" intelligence.
-Thus, the final step of the competitive intelligence process is to turn insights into action.
-The various stakeholders in the organization are responsible for this step, and the intelligence shared with them will help them play their respective roles in the overall business strategy.
+The purpose of competitive intelligence is to provide you with “actionable” intelligence.
+Thus, the final and most crucial step of the competitive intelligence process is execution.Β The various stakeholders in the organization are responsible for this step, and the intelligence shared with them will help them play their respective roles in the overall business strategy.
 For example:

 – The leadership or C-suite are the decision-makers in an organization, and will use the insights to create business strategies that steer the organization in the right direction.
 Ensure that you provide them with timely and relevant insights, and that you deliver these insights through a channel that they prefer.